Language Curriculums for Speech Therapy

 - Transition words (therefore, however, consequently, in contrast)

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Abstract Language Curriculum:

-- Struggles with making inferences
+- Struggle with making inferences

 This Curriculum is broken down into three levels: